My RX and TX are bound, but FC is not responding to inputs, and I can only see 10 Telemetry sensors¶

 This could also mean you'll have to update your FC Firmware to a more recent version that supports at least CRSFv2 protocol.

-I think my Reciever and Transmitter are bound as the LED on the Receiver is solid.
-But I don't have stick inputs or RSSI on radio.¶
+I think my Receiver and Transmitter are bound, as the LED on the Receiver is solid.
+But I do not have stick inputs or RSSI on radio.¶

 You are not bound.
 Your Receiver is probably in bootloader mode.

 Make sure you have unbridged the boot pads if you flashed it via passthrough.

 Turn off your Radio and if the LED is still solid, but boot pads aren't bridged, the UART where the receiver is on is putting it into bootloader mode unintentionally.
 This is primarily caused by pull-down resistor on the RX pad to aid with SBUS line inversion.
 To verify it is the case with the UART, disconnect the Rx and Tx wires from the FC UART, and it should start blinking slow then after the set interval (20s - 30s by default), it will blink fast indicating it's on WiFi Mode.
 To "fix" the issue, you have two options: